SAP-samples/sap-community-developer-challenge-eda-hana/README.md

 1. In your SAP HANA database use an admin account to create a database user and assign a required role to it.

-   Below are required SQL statements, with more explanationhow to execute them available here.
+   Below are required SQL statements, with more explanation about how to execute them available here.

    ```SQL
    CREATE USER DevChallenger